 As per the EPFO records, the current EPF interest rate is 8.10%.
-This rate is applicable for the year of 2021-22.
+This rate is applicable from 1st April 2022 to 31st March 2023.

 In this post we have explained how to calculate EPF interest with or without using the EPF interest rate calculator.
 It is noteworthy that although the interest on EPF is calculated on a monthly basis, it is credited annually.

 Before we explain EPF interest calculations, it is important to familiarize with EPF contribution because this is what we are going to calculate interest on.

 Employees contribute 12% (0r 10% in certain cases) of their basic salary + DA towards EPF and employers match this amount.
 However, there’s a catch here.
 The entire employer’s contribution does not go towards the EPF account.
 While 3.67% of this amount goes to the EPF, the remaining 8.33% is directed towards the EPS* account.

 |Employee’s Contribution: 12% or Basic Salary + DA |